John Hargreaves conductor

 John Hargreaves is a freelance conductor, music director and percussionist based in SE London.
 He read music at York University with further studies at University of London (Goldsmith’s), London College of Music and Kneller Hall.
 John studied conducting with Professor Rob Wiffin, Denise Ham, and George Hurst at the Sherborne Conducting course.
 He has a Masters degree in Conducting and Orchestration.
 John has a wide repertoire covering choral, opera, wind band, orchestral and musical theatre.

-John is currently principal conductor of the Lewisham Concert Band, and a regular musical director for West Wickham Operatic Society, with who he has conducted 19 productions at the Churchill Theatre, and the Petts Wood Operatic Society.
+John is currently principal conductor of the Lewisham Concert Band, and a regular musical director for West Wickham Operatic Society, with whom he has conducted 19 productions at the Churchill Theatre, and the Petts Wood Operatic Society.
 Other conducting engagements include Crystal Palace Brass Band, XBY Concert Band, Big Swing Big Band, and other musical theatre companies.
 John has conducted the National Festival Orchestra on a number of occasions, at the Buxton Opera House, and The Royal Hall Harrogate for the International Gilbert and Sullivan Festival.
 He was awarded The Arthur Sullivan Cup for Best Musical Director in 2014, and runner up prize in 2012.
-He is back there this year with a production of The Sorcerer.
+He returned with a production of The Sorcerer last year.

 John studied percussion on a scholarship with Graham Johns (RLPO), and still plays regularly.
 As a percussionist he performs with XBY Concert Band in National and International competitions, including the World Music Contest (2001, 2005, 2013, 2017).
 Previous engagements have included Oxford University Chamber Orchestra, including a Classic FM broadcast with Nigel Kennedy from Milton Keynes Bowl.
 As a jazz/big band/rock drummer, John has led bands at 100 club, Brecon Jazz festival, Festival Hall, Fairfield Halls, Guilfest, and the London gig circuit.
-He is a regular player with Trans Siberian March Band with whom he played Wilderness and Boomtown Festivals in 2015, and has various gigs through the summer.
+He is a regular player with Trans Siberian March Band with whom he played Wilderness and Boomtown Festivals in 2015.

 John is Director of Music at Woldingham School where he conducts the award winning chamber choir and chamber orchestra, including services at Westminster Cathedral and various venues in Europe.
 Recent repertoire with the choirs: Dido & Aeneas (full production), Rejoice in the Lamb, Ceremony of Psalms, Stabat Mater, Stroope, Vaughan Williams, Michael Head, Mendelssohn.